Thursday, March 12, 2026

 Families Welcome!

-* January and April services to be 2nd Thursday, Jan.
-8 and April 9
+* April service to be 2nd Thursday, April 9

 May service to be at Shalom Bayit